nimblehq/gin-templates/README.md

 BRANCH={{git branch}} make test
 ```

-Test command will use the template from specifying `BRANCH` to create the temporary testing project.
+Test command will use the template from specifying `BRANCH` to create the temporary testing project (default: `main`).

 ## License